This program is available at the Beavercreek, Bellefontaine and Springfield - Leffel Lane locations.

-Program Application (Petition) Requirements The number of students that can be admitted to the program each year is restricted due to the limited availability of clinical sites.
+Program Application (Petition) Requirements The number of students admitted to the program each year is restricted due to the limited availability of clinical sites.
 All applicants are considered for admission by the date in which they complete all petitioning prerequisites and file a petition online to be placed on the waiting list.

 To be eligible to petition to the Practical Nursing program, the student must meet the following academic requirements:

 Writing: Must have met by at least one method

 Compass or Accuplacer writing score that indicates the student has met requirements for ENG 0980.

 ENG 0980 College Writing Essentials with a grade of C or better.

 English scores of greater than or equal to an 18 on the ACT and/or a 450 on the SAT.

 Credit for a college level English composition course with a grade of “C” or better at Clark State.